If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

-- No life-long commission and binding contracts
+- No life-long commission or binding contracts

-- Help in conflict resolution and mediation
+- Help with conflict resolution and mediation

 This is a B2B review site where clients review different companies they have worked with.

 I know a couple of great software development companies that are not on Clutch or are not very active there.
-They are pre-booked for months in advance, focus on quality, and keep their team small.
+They are pre-booked for months in advance, focus on quality and keep their team small.